-- 1 In order to be admitted to the Master of Design an applicant must have completed the following or equivalent: - (a) a relevant four-year bachelor's degree with a B+ average or higher in papers at level 7 or - (b) the Bachelor of Art and Design (Honours) or - (c) the Postgraduate Diploma in Art and Design or - (d) a bachelor's degree and - a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to one year of advanced study. - 2 An applicant may be required to submit a portfolio of work and attend a selection interview.
+- 1 In order to be admitted to the Master of Design an applicant must have completed the following or equivalent: - (a) a relevant four-year bachelor's degree with a B grade average or higher in papers at level 7 or - (b) the Bachelor of Art and Design (Honours) or - (c) the Postgraduate Diploma in Art and Design or - (d) a bachelor's degree and - a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to one year of advanced study. - 2 An applicant must normally have completed the admission qualification in 1(b) or (c) above with a B grade average or higher. - 3 An applicant may be required to submit a portfolio of work and attend a selection interview.

-- 3 To qualify for the Master of Design, a student must achieve 120 points by successfully completing the requirements in the structure below. - 4 A student may substitute up to 30 points in the elective component with papers from another postgraduate programme with the approval of the programme leader.
+- 4 To qualify for the Master of Design, a student must achieve 120 points by successfully completing the requirements in the structure below. - 5 A student may substitute up to 30 points in the elective component with papers from another postgraduate programme with the approval of the programme leader.